vlmolnar/CS2006-Python2/README.md

 # CS2006-Python2

+This project was an assignment for the CS2006 (Advanced Programming Projects) module at the University of St Andrews.
+The assignment specifications and the data set used were provided to us by Dr Alexander Konovalov.

-This project takes a dataset from the twitter API and refines it before analysing it and visualising the findings.
+The project takes a dataset from the twitter API and refines it before analysing it and visualising the findings.
-The dataset was tweets in connection to the Comet landing performed by the EU Space Agency (ESA) in 2014.
+The dataset contains tweets in connection to the Comet landing performed by the EU Space Agency (ESA) in 2014.

 **MAKE SURE TO ACTIVATE VENV BEFORE STARTING JUPYTER**